TedLeRoy/ubuntu-update.sh/README.md

 The following additions or features are planned:

 * ~~Accept command line options to override default behavior.
 If the user wants to skip dist-upgrade, provide a command line option for doing so, for example.~~ [Done] - See [Issue-1](https://github.com/TedLeRoy/ubuntu-update.sh/issues/1)
-* Implement versioning so people will know when there has been an update.
+* ~~Implement versioning so people will know when there has been an update.~~ [Done] - Version 1.0 released on 16 May 2018.

 Suggestions for features are welcome.